 - Although the original cut of Superman II takes place some time after the ending of the first movie, the Richard Donner version released in 2006 begins during the events of the first film, where the nuclear missile Superman launches into space winds up releasing Zod, Ursa, and Non from the Phantom Zone.

-- Dracula's Daughter starts with two constables finding the aftermath of Dracula, and arresting Prof. Van Helsing.
+- Draculas Daughter starts with two constables finding the aftermath of Dracula (1931), and arresting Prof. Van Helsing for murder, not knowing that his "victim" was a vampire.

 - Porky's is followed by Porky's 2: The Next Day.

-- The Bourne Legacy starts during the events of the preceeding sequel, The Bourne Ultimatum.
+- The Bourne Legacy starts during the events of Ultimatum.

-- As a cross-media example, Star Wars Episode III: Revenge of the Sith begins an hour or two after the end of the original Clone Wars series (after Palpatine had been scooped up by Grievous and the Separatist forces and the Jedi launch a rescue operation).
+- As a cross-media example, Star Wars Episode III: Revenge of the Sith begins a week after the end of the original Clone Wars series (after Palpatine had been scooped up by Grievous and the Separatist forces and the Jedi launch a rescue operation).
+Unfortunately this was rendered as Canon Discontinuity due to the CGI series (and that series was Cut Short so it doesn't even get to explain what happens prior to the battle above Coruscant that kicks off Episode III).

 - Camber's body is found at the end of Camber the Heretic; The Harrowing of Gwynedd opens with his son and daughter discussing the fact that his body shows no signs of decay.